ISAITB/docs-tdl/source/handlers/index.rst

 The element corresponding to each of these steps defines a ``handler`` attribute to identify the handler implementation.
 In case an built-in handler is to be used the value specified here is the name of the handler (see :ref:`handlers-predefined-handlers`).
 Using an external handler implementation is achieved by specifying as the ``handler`` value the address where the service's WSDL file is located.
-The test bed will automatically detect in this case that the handler is external and will internally replace local method invocations with web service calls.
+The Test Bed will automatically detect in this case that the handler is external and will internally replace local method invocations with web service calls.

 The value provided for the ``handler`` attribute can also be provided with a pure variable reference (see :ref:`test-case-referring-to-variables`)